R&D with focus on timber-concrete composite construction

 Source Leipzig University of Applied Sciences (HTWK), Institute for Concrete Construction (IfB)

-Together with two companies, the Saxon Textile Research Institute (STFI) Chemnitz and the and the Institute for Concrete Construction IfB of the Leipzig University of Applied Sciences (HTWK) are working on hemp fiber-reinforced composite ceilings as an economical and ecologically advantageous alternative to the energy- and resource-intensive reinforced concrete ceiling constructions that currently prevail.
+In collaboration with two companies, the Saxon Textile Research Institute (STFI) in Chemnitz and the Institute for Concrete Structures (IfB) at the Leipzig University of Applied Sciences (HTWK) conducted research on hemp-fiber-reinforced composite slabs as an economical and environmentally friendly alternative to the currently dominant, energy- and resource-intensive reinforced concrete slab constructions.

-The resulting innovative ceiling system consists of wooden webs whose tension zone is reinforced with high-performance hemp fiber-based reinforcement textiles.
-This enables a significant reduction in the required timber cross-section and a more appropriate and responsible use of the cross-section for all standard spans in high-rise and multi-storey construction.
-In the project, the partners developed a high-performance hemp base semi-finished product and the steps for its reproducible production by means of textile surface formation.
+The resulting innovative floor system consists of wooden beams whose tensile zone is reinforced with high-performance hemp-fiber-based reinforcement textiles.
+This enables a significant reduction in the required timber cross-section and a more appropriate and responsible use of the cross-section for all standard spans in high-rise and multi-story construction.
+In the project, the partners developed a high-performance hemp-based semi-finished product as well as the steps for its reproducible manufacture using textile surface formation.

-In terms of mechanical properties, in particular stiffness, strength values in the range of conventional glass fiber composites (GRP) are achieved.
+In terms of mechanical properties, particularly stiffness, strength values comparable to those of conventional glass-fiber composites (GFRP) are achieved.